Jebel Barkal Index Header

 Kiosk 501 - a brief history

-There can be little doubt that the builders of this structure were the Meroitic royal couple Natakamani and Amanitore, who must be the king and queen pictured together in its fragmentary interior reliefs.
-Traces of light blue, yellow and red pigment reveal that the structure was brilliantly, even gaudily painted.
+reliefs from Kiosk 501There can be little doubt that the builders of this structure were the Meroitic royal couple Natakamani and Amanitore, who must be the king and queen pictured together in its fragmentary interior reliefs (see the reconstruction at the left; hover over to enlarge).
+Traces of light blue, yellow, and red pigment reveal that the structure was brilliantly, even gaudily painted.
 Its great width indicates that it must have had a roof made from cedar beams imported from Lebanon.

 Kiosk 501 - 3D models